A Comparison of Categories of Nori Motivic Sheaves: The comparison theorem

 and

-are exact: after fixing a path between $\xi$ and the constant arc-point at some algebraic point $x \in X(\bar{k})$ (which always exists, by~\cite[Lem.~4.11]{BT25}), this reduces to Theorem~\ref{thm:fund_ses_general} and Theorem~\ref{thm:ayoub_fund_seq}, respectively.
+are exact: after fixing a path between $\xi$ and the constant arc point at some algebraic point $x \in X(\bar{k})$ (which always exists, by~\cite[Lem.~4.11]{BT25}), this reduces to Theorem~\ref{thm:fund_ses_general} and Theorem~\ref{thm:ayoub_fund_seq}, respectively.
 The same holds when $X$ is replaced by some $U \in \Open_X$.
-In conclusion, we obtain a co-filtered poset of short exact sequences indexed by $\Open_X$.
+In conclusion, we obtain a cofiltered poset of short exact sequences indexed by $\Open_X$.